America’s first female astronomer

 - Mitchell, Maria

 - Wyer, Henry Sherman

-- Maria Mitchell (1818-1889) was the first professor of astronomy at Vassar College, America’s first woman astronomer, and America’s first woman scientist of note.
+- Maria Mitchell (1818-1889) was America’s first woman astronomer, America’s first woman scientist of note, and the first professor of astronomy at Vassar College.

 - Henry Sherman Wyer (1847-1920) was a photographer from Nantucket who published many of the earliest postcards of that island community.
 He was also active in the Nantucket Historical Society and the Maria Mitchell Association.